 A respect for human rights is one of the most fundamental principles of our nation.
 We should always keep this as one of our highest priorities.
 There are several current issues that touch on this.
 Some of them have had recent legislative action.
 All are of ongoing concern to me.

 I am against requiring current state-issued voter identification to be allowed to vote.
+Even though we defeated the Voter ID amendment in Minnesota in 2012, there are still those who advocate for it.
 In my opinion, the push for requiring it is a thinly disguised attempt to disenfranchise certain classes of voters.
 It does not answer any real need, since there has not been any evidence presented that there is a meaningful incidence of identity fraud in our elections.
 Anyone who moves frequently or suddenly would be inconvenienced by this requirement.
 Classes of voters who would be disproportionately affected by this include young adults, the poor, and the elderly.
 Elderly people often are forced to move suddenly as they transition to assisted living or other housing, and the illness or disability which prompts the move also makes it difficult to go out to get a new picture ID.

 Each of my own parents would have encountered difficulty with this.
 My dad didn't have a birth certificate, even though he served in the US Navy.
 He had ataxia, and let his license expire when he couldn't drive anymore.
 He didn't get a state ID because he didn't need it for anything then and it was difficult for him to go out.
 If he were alive today and the Voter ID amendment passed, he wouldn't be able to vote.
 It's a real hardship for elderly and disabled people to get to offices and wait in lines.
 It isn't right to impose new bureaucratic requirements on them to satisfy a politically motivated ploy based on false rumors of voter fraud.